 Southampton Circle was established on 9th April 1913 as the 12th Circle of the Catenian Association.
 The Inaugural Ceremony was conducted by the Grand President Brother E Hogan and fourteen Brothers became Founder Members with Brother T C Fraser as the first President.
 The formation of the Circle was one day later than Portsmouth Circle (No 11) and these two Circles helped each other in the early days to become, as they are today, firmly fixed with the family of Catenians.
 Within five years of its formation three Brothers had died in combat in the Great War.

-For a time from 1937 the Circle was known as Southampton and Winchester Circle but in 1952 Winchester formed their own Circle with several Southampton Brothers transferring as Founder Members of the new Circle.
+For a time from 1937 the Circle was known as Southampton and Winchester Circle but in 1952 Winchester formed their own Circle (now City of Winchester Circle) with several Southampton Brothers transferring as Founder Members of the new Circle.

 In 1923 Province 11 was formed by Portsmouth and Southampton Circles and the late Brothers Tickle and Fraser, both of Southampton Circle, were the first to hold the office of Provincial President and Director respectively.
 The Circle has been an energetic ‘Father’ in its time by fathering Plymouth Circle (who in turn formed Torbay, Exeter Circles); Bournemouth Circle (who later formed Poole and Weymouth Circles); Winchester Circle (who later formed Basingstoke Circle); Reading and New Forest Circle.